-As Big Brothers Big Sisters of Long Island’s Chief Executive Officer, Mark Cox guides the agency’s vision and mission, leading nearly 100 employees including BBBSLI and the BBBSLI Donation Center.
-For the last decade, Mr. Cox has been an instrumental part of the agency’s leadership, first as Chief Development Officer followed by his current position of CEO.
+As Big Brothers Big Sisters of Long Island’s Chief Executive Officer, Mark Cox guides the agency’s vision and mission, leading nearly 100 employees including BBBSLI’s Mentoring Agency and the BBBSLI Donation Center.
+For over a decade, Mr. Cox has been an instrumental part of the agency’s leadership, first as Chief Development Officer followed by his current position of CEO.

-Since becoming CEO in 2013, the agency staff has grown to 20 employees and the number of children served by the mentoring program has increased each year, with over 24% growth in 2016.
-This growth has been achieved by the expansion of existing site-based programs as well as increasing the number of community-based matches.
-Under his leadership, the agency has also added four new High School Bigs Programs, three College Based Programs and three Workplace Programs.
+Since becoming CEO in 2013, the agency has experienced consistent growth in staff size as well as the number of children served by BBBSLI’s mentoring programs.
+This growth has been achieved by increasing the number of Community Based matches as well as expanding the agency’s Site Based programs.
+Under his leadership, the agency currently has five High School Bigs Programs, three College Based Programs and two Workplace Programs.

 He has also implemented strategies responsible for a 300% increase in the Donation Center’s net profits, of which 100% of the net proceeds go directly towards supporting the mentoring program.

 As CEO, Mr. Cox has developed the agency’s Board of Directors by working closely with its members on the vision for the agency’s future growth and success.
-This has included the development of an elaborate strategic plan as well as the implementation of investment strategies to grow the agency’s funds.
+This has included the formation of a diversity committee, the development of a detailed strategic plan as well as the implementation of investment strategies to grow the agency’s funds.

 Prior to Big Brothers Big Sisters of Long Island, Mr. Cox worked as the Associate Director of Athletics for External Affairs at Hofstra University.
-He graduated from Hofstra University with a BBA in Marketing in 1992, and earned a Masters of Science and Education with distinction in 2001.
-Mr. Cox also played four years of football and lacrosse, and was recipient of the 1991 Iron Mike Award which is presented to the best collegiate football player on Long Island.
+He graduated from Hofstra University with a BBA in Marketing in 1992 and earned a Master of Science and Education with distinction in 2001.
+Mr. Cox also played four years of football and lacrosse and was recipient of the 1991 Iron Mike Award which is presented to the best collegiate football player on Long Island.

-Mr. Cox is an active member of the Edward Smith Mineola Lion’s Club, Executive Business Association and Network Long Island.
-He resides in Westbury with his wife, Teri, and two children Kirstin and Tyler.
+Mr. Cox is a member of Molloy College’s Energeia Partnership Leadership Academy, Class of 2019, which is dedicated to identifying and addressing the serious, complex and multi-dimensional issues challenging the Long Island region.
+His additional memberships include the Edward Smith Mineola Lion’s Club and the Executive Business Association.
+He resides in Westbury with his wife, Teri, and has two children Kirstin and Tyler.